Ed Liddy: American International Group

 In September 2008, at the request of the Secretary of the U.S. Department of the Treasury, Liddy agreed to serve as interim chairman and chief executive officer of American International Group, Inc. (AIG).
-His placement in the role was one of numerous government actions to provide stability to U.S. financial firms during the global financial crisis.
+His placement in the role was one of numerous government actions to provide stability to U.S. financial firms during the 2008 financial crisis.
 He requested a salary of just $1 per year.

 The restructuring of AIG that Liddy took on was one of the largest in U.S. corporate history.
 He and the AIG team developed a strategy to stabilize the company and its $1.2 trillion balance sheet; keep the company out of bankruptcy; repay with interest all money invested in the company by various U.S. government entities, which eventually totaled $182 billion; and keep the remaining business that would comprise AIG vital and competitive.

 The government bailout of AIG garnered national headlines in May 2009 when AIG, with the concurrence of the U.S. Treasury and Federal Reserve, paid earned bonuses to employees of its Financial Products Business, determining the payments were contractual obligations.
 Liddy noted that "honoring contractual commitments is at the heart of what we do in the insurance business."
 At the same time, he urged the employees who received $165 million in bonuses to "do the right thing" and return at least part of their bonus.

 Once the company was stabilized, a viable plan in place to repay the government assistance and a management team partially in place to execute the strategy, Liddy announced on May 21, 2009, he would resign as AIG chairman and CEO when replacements were found.
 He suggested the two roles be split.
 In August 2009, Robert Benmosche took over as CEO and Harvey Golub as chairman.

 By December 2012, AIG had fully repaid the entire $182 billion, plus required interest, invested in the company by the government.